kubaceg/solr-cookbook/README.md

 node['solr']['home'] - Directory that will hold Solr configuration and data storage.
 Default: /opt/solr
 node['solr']['data_dir'] - Directory to hold indexes data.
 Default: solr_home/data.
-node['solr']['core_name'] - Name of the running Solr core
+node['solr']['core_name'] - Name of the running Solr core node['solr']['solr_version'] - Version of solr which will be downloaded, installed and deployed on vagrant machine

 Usage
 =====